 Today, we’ll be reviewing current Chase Bank credit card offers, including several which feature Chase Blueprint, which was ranked as the Most Innovative New Program of 2009 by CardRatings.com (see below for a description of Chase Blueprint).

 Chase Sapphire® Card

-Chase Sapphire Card is a no annual fee rewards credit card which has a limited time offer 10,000 bonus points after you spend $500 in the first 3 months – that’s $100 toward travel rewards.
+Chase Sapphire Card is a no annual fee rewards credit card which has a limited time offer 10,000 bonus points after you spend $500 on purchases in the first 3 months from account opening – whenyou redeem through Chase Ultimate Rewards that’s $100 toward travel rewards.
 You also earn 1 point for every dollar you spend.
-There’s also 2 points per dollar spent at restaurants.
+There’s also 2 points per dollar spent on dining at restaurants.